vmathm/Imago-English-v2/README.md

     ✅ creates search button within manage_student_flashcards (added to edit_cards also)
 - ✅ Audiobook reader (with text parsing and flashcard addition)
 - 🛠 Progress tracking
+    - 🛠 Leaderboard table with ranking and top three ever.
+    - 🛠 Student level (A1 to C1), for later implementation of audiobooks and activities.
 - 🛠 Google Translate integration
 - 🛠 Google Calendar integration (for teacher availability)
+- 🛠 Google Login integration

 ---